-- 1. Turn the key ON with the engine stopped. - Press and hold the OFF and REAR DEFOG buttons on the climate control simultaneously until the TRANS FLUID RESET message appears in the Information Center (between five and 20 seconds).
+- Turn the key ON but do not start the engine. - Press and hold the OFF and REAR DEFOG buttons on the climate control simultaneously until the TRANS FLUID RESET message appears in the Information Center (between five and 20 seconds).